nicholeuf/udemy/course-react-ts-portfolio/jbook/packages/cli/README.md

 - Node packages are cached in the browser's IndexedDB using [localForage](https://localforage.github.io/localForage/).
 - After the code is bundled with [esbuild](https://esbuild.github.io/), it is executed in an iframe.
 - Code entered in previous cells can be referenced in subsequent cells.
 For instance, a function or variable can be defined in one cell and then used in a later cell.
 - A convenience function is available to display content in the iframe.
-For eexample `show(<h1>hello there</h1)`, will render the provided html in a div element of the iframe.
+For example `show(<h1>hello there</h1)`, will render the provided html in a div element of the iframe.

 ## Links